 For the exam, students will receive feedback in the form of marks and overall feedback on the cohort performance.
+Further, individualised feedback, can be provided upon request.

 Additional Notes: Delivery of teaching will be on-campus.
 Continuous assessment will be submitted online.